There are time limits affecting whether we can or can’t help with a complaint.

 Different time limits apply to complaints about endowment policies taken out to repay mortgages.

 If you have a complaint about an endowment policy, read our further guidance to understand the time limits you need to follow.

 Time limits for PPI

 The deadline for submitting complaints to a business you believe mis-sold you PPI was 29 August 2019.
-It is now too late to submit a complaint to a business, unless you can clearly show that there were exceptional circumstances that prevented you from making a complaint by the deadline.
+It is now too late to submit a complaint to a business, unless you can clearly show there were exceptional circumstances that prevented you making a complaint by the deadline.

 The Financial Conduct Authority has already given guidance to businesses that a consumer not knowing about the deadline will not count as an exceptional circumstance.
 And you won’t be able to use this as a reason on its own to explain why you missed the deadline to complain.
 But if you can clearly show there were exceptional circumstances for missing the deadline, you may still be able to have us look into your complaint.

 In the case studies above, we have set out some general examples where we’ve considered exceptional circumstances .
-If you have been told by a business it's too late to make a complaint but feel there are exceptional circumstances that prevented you from doing so, you might still be able to complain and can contact us.
-Examples of why you didn’t complain in time that might be considered exceptional are a period of serious ill health, or a bereavement at the relevant time in question.
+If you have been told by a business it’s too late to make a complaint but feel there are exceptional circumstances that prevented you doing so, you might still be able to complain and can contact us.
+Examples of why you didn’t complain in time that might be considered exceptional are a period of serious ill health, or a bereavement at the time in question.

-But remember, you may also be able to still submit a complaint to the business if you were sold the PPI policy after 29 August 2017 or if your complaint is about a claim being turned down by an insurer.
+But remember, you may also be able to still submit a complaint to the business if you were sold the PPI policy after 29 August 2017 or if your complaint is about a claim being refused by an insurer.
 Find out more in our information about making a complaint about PPI.